siddhantdixit01/100DaysOfCode/README.md

 # 100DaysOfCode
-100 continuos days of coding and learning something new
+100 continous days of coding and learning something new